WackyStudio/forge-ssh-assistant/README.md

 After the installation you will be able to run Forge SSH Assistant through the `forge` command.

 ### Adding a token
-To be able to interact with your Laravel Forge account, Forge SSH Assistant needs a valid Laravel Forge token.
+To be able to interact with one or more Laravel Forge account(s), Forge SSH Assistant needs a valid Laravel Forge token together with a name of the account the token belongs to.

 To create a token you'll need to head into your account settings on Laravel Forge and choose **API** in the menu.